Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Implementations of the abstract neural network architectures

 where the coefficients $\Cpp,\Cxp\in\matnn$ are constant matrices given by

 We consider the terminal data $\J\colon \Rn\to\R$ defined by

 for each $\bx=(x_1,x_2,\dots, x_n)\in\Rn$.

 Note that this problem requires a slight modification of the HJ PDE~\eqref{eqt: HJ_quadratic_terminal} and the optimal control problem~\eqref{eqt: optctrl_quadratic} considered in this paper, because of the term $\frac{1}{2}\|\bx-\bx_r(t)\|^2$.
-However, the two abstract neural network architectures~\eqref{eqt: nn_S} and~\eqref{eqt: nn_u} still provide the viscosity solution and the optimal feedback control, where in the $i$-th neuron, the function $P_i\in C(0,T;\symn)$ solves the Riccati FVP~\eqref{eqt: odeP} which reads
+However, the two abstract neural network architectures~\eqref{eqt: nn_S} and~\eqref{eqt: nn_u} can still be used to compute the viscosity solution and the optimal control, where in the $i$-th neuron, the function $P_i\in C([0,T];\symn)$ solves the Riccati FVP~\eqref{eqt: odeP} which reads

 the functions $\bq_i\in C(0,T;\Rn)$ solves the modified FVP which reads

 and $r_i\in C(0,T;\R)$ solves the modified FVP which reads

 For the specific terminal data $\J$ in~\eqref{eqt: newton_J}, $\Gx_i\in\Rn$ and $\Gc_i\in\R$ are given by